Abrantee Boateng: Outside radio

-In addition to his commitment to Afrobeats, Abrantee Boateng is also one of the founders of the annual 'Afrobeats Music Festival' Official Ghana Independence Celebration in London.
-The first event took place in March 2000 at the Rex Theatre in Stratford where 3000 attendees gathered to celebrate the independence of Ghana from the United Kingdom.
-It moved to a bigger venue, the IndigO2 at The O2, in 2011 and is held annually in March at the venue.
+In addition to his commitment to Afrobeats, Abrantee Boateng is also one of the founders of the annual Afrobeats Music Festival official Ghana Independence Celebration in London.
+The first event took place in March 2000 at the Rex Theatre in Stratford, where 3000 attendees gathered to celebrate the independence of Ghana from the United Kingdom.
+The festival moved to a bigger venue, the IndigO2 at The O2, in 2011, and is held annually in March at the venue.
 The last celebration took place at the Coronet in March 2017 and was hosted by Abrantee with performances by Atumpan, Kojo Funds, Kwamz & Flava and many more.

-In 2014 Abrantee debuted Afrobeats at Glastonbury, performing on the Silver Hayes Stage on the Sunday evening, and followed this set soon after with an appearance at the Essex Music Festival alongside Jhene Aiko and Wizkid.
-In 2015, Abrantee joined Fame Music as a head judge for the Afrobeats: Search for a Star TV Show, created by his partner May7ven Ice Prince and Mix Master Garzy to discover and develop some of the best unsigned Afrobeats acts from all of Africa.
-Abrantee is also the co founder of The Annual Afrobeats Music Awards which launched in 2015 which has awarded Afrobeats artists Sarkodie, Maleekberry, JJC Skillz and African Entertainment Entrepreneur and DJ, Abass Tijani in 2016.
+In 2014, Abrantee debuted Afrobeats at Glastonbury, performing on the Silver Hayes Stage on the Sunday evening, and followed this set soon after with an appearance at the Essex Music Festival alongside Jhene Aiko and Wizkid.
+In 2015, Abrantee joined Fame Music as a head judge for the Afrobeats: Search for a Star TV show, created by his partner May7ven, Ice Prince and Mix Master Garzy to discover and develop some of the best unsigned Afrobeats acts from all of Africa.
+Abrantee is also the co-founder of the Annual Afrobeats Music Awards, launched in 2015, which has awarded Afrobeats artists Sarkodie, Maleekberry, JJC Skillz and African entertainment entrepreneur and DJ Abass Tijani in 2016.
 The award ceremony scheduled for November 2017 was rescheduled following Abrantee's absence due to illness.